-The SeaPlot dialog box differs somewhat from the other SBE Data Processing modules.
-Each tab of the SeaPlot dialog box is described below, as well as options for viewing, printing, and saving a plot.
+The Sea Plot dialog box differs somewhat from the other SBE Data Processing modules.
+Each tab of the Sea Plot dialog box is described below, as well as options for viewing, printing, and saving a plot.

-SeaPlot File Setup Tab
+Sea Plot File Setup Tab

-Previous versions (5.30a and earlier) of SBE Data Processing used program setup files with a .psu extension instead of a .psa extension.
+Versions 5.30a and earlier of SBE Data Processing used program setup files with a .psu extension instead of a .psa extension.
 Program setup files with a .psa extension can be opened, viewed, and modified in any text editor or XML editor.

 SBE Data Processing can still use your existing .psu files.
 However, if you make any changes to the setup (for example, change output variables), SBE Data Processing will save the changes to a new .psa file.